 The information the Authority publish through the model scheme is, wherever possible, available on our website.
 We offer alternative arrangements for people who do not want to, or cannot, access the information online or by inspection at our premises.
-For example, the Authority can usually arrange to send information to you in paper copy (although there may be a charge for this).
+For example, the Authority can usually arrange to send information to you in paper copy, although there may be a charge for this.

-If you would like this information in an alternative format or language - please contact the Authority on 01786 896630 to discuss your needs.
+If you would like this information in an alternative format or language - please contact the Authority at Enquiries@spa.police.uk